gitlabhq/gitlab-runner/docs/index.md

 ## GitLab Runner versions

-GitLab Runner should be the same version as GitLab.
+For compatibility reasons, the GitLab Runner [major.minor](https://en.wikipedia.org/wiki/Software_versioning) version should stay in sync with the GitLab major and minor version.
 Older runners may still work with newer GitLab versions, and vice versa.
 However, features may be not available or work properly if a version difference exists.